Bedrock-OSS/bedrock-boost/README.md

 It also includes 2 commands to control the logging system:
 ```
+scriptevent logging:level <level either as string or as a number>
+# or
-scriptevent logger:level <level either as string or as a number>
+scriptevent log:level <level either as string or as a number>

+scriptevent logging:filter <comma separated tags>
+# or
-scriptevent logger:filter <comma separated tags>
+scriptevent log:filter <comma separated tags>
 ```

 ### ChatColor and ColorJSON classes